DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Update: can define user file/folder adds to be appended to the menu after the folders are loaded.
  You add those in the BinMenu.json file as you will see.
 Update: can toggle Menu adds on off and Script reads On off.
  Corrected many small scripting methods concerning Integers.
 Update: AddItems can now also be a Directory and explorer will open them.
 Update: Added the ability to include a argument to command lines of read in and add items.
  That allows for you to call one program to run another and opens up almost anything.
 Update: Created a BinMenu Settings Manager.
 All settings of BinMenu can be set changed or removed from it.
 I created it as a function but in its own file for now key Z from BinMenu to use it.
 Update: Menuadds "0" now removes them from the menu as it should.
 "1" puts them back if you have any.
 Update: Changed the JSON config format for faster reading (Cant use new menu or settings manager unless you change).
 Finished the BinMenu Settings manager.
 ALL settings can be edited from the settings manager.
 Update: Shrunk up that way too big top of the menu.
 Update: Finalized the json style completed all scripts Version 1 released.
 Update: I improved the BinMenu Settings manager by cleaning up console window positioning as it runs.
  Added more options, mainly Verify and Test run.
 Verify will end up being something that runs auto every time you edit or add.
 Also added window fix routines when you hit enter in BinMenu similar to the Manager.
 Note: Script read is goofy when you have almost 100 ps1 scripts so I toggle it off and I am re-writing it.
 Update: ScriptRead was re-written to simply be ON or OFF and neatly display as it should.
  To many options messed it up.
 Now it displays nicely on the bottom.
  Also it SHOULD redraw the screen to the correct dimensions, Just hit ENTER a couple of times if not.
 Update: Got rid of the SLOW and limited switch menu and did my own While{} loop menu.
 REAL fast and no longer a numeric  limit to the number of menu items.
-Saved around 200 lines of script. (took out my debug crap too.)
+Saved around 200 lines of script.
+ (took out my debug crap too.)
 Update: I put the INI maker back in it's own file BINIM.ps1 to make the menu a tiny bit faster.
 Update: Added a small QuickMenu when you press G (run a ps1 script) to get to the clearlogs and reboot options I use ALL the time.
 (Saves me typing)
 Update: Added an option 5 on the G QuickMenu to call the script Run-CheckDisk.ps1 Which I call Complete CheckDisk
 Update: Pressing E allows you to switch back and forth from the Program Screen and the Script Screen where you find all your scripts numbered from 100 on up.
  Pressing that corresponding number at any time in the script will run that script for you.
  The Scripts screen does not need to be visible to run a ps1 script.
  I will tie this new stuff into the other menus and whole script completely over the next little while.
 Update: Corrected when an entry is invalid to return "not valid" properly
 Update: Turned the script reads into their own script so I can do more with them.
  This is just a first draft of BinScript.ps1 a lot more to come.
  Also FINALLY got the math correct for the columns (I am pretty sure) so it splits up correctly.
  Took scriptmode OUT of the json and shortened the code.
-Update: Added a call to the new script Put-WinPosition and entries in the BinMenu.json The adds center the window for me when it runs or when you hit enter.
+Update: Added a call to the new script Put-WinPosition and entries in the BinMenu.json This added call centers the window for me when it runs or when you hit enter.
+ You can edit window placement IN the call to the script.
 ```
 <img src="/img/BinMenu1.png" alt="BinMenu"/>
 <img src="/img/BinMenu2.png" alt="BinMenu"/>